introvertapp/introvert/README.md

 # introvert

+Simple tool used to query TV show episode intro timestamps from Emby and prepare it for submission to IntroDB.

-Right now it requires Emby.
+Right now it only works with Emby and requires Emby API key.
+Jellyfin support will come soon.

 Account at IntroDB is also required to used the app.